 - Sustainability: Recent weather changes have finally convinced everyone of the need to look after and protect our planet from further degradation.
 Therefore sustainability has become something to fight for.
 Whether this is reducing the use of palm oil to protect Indonesian rainforests or finding alternatives to bottled water which both wastes resources and pollutes the l and, people are demanding more of manufacturers.

 - Packaging: Packs are no longer just for protection and shelf-impact, they provide information on ingredients, sourcing and links to apps that provide more about the company who made it or give access to reviews from other buyers.

 - Services: Some retailers are offering schools for cooking, home repairs, creative pursuits or decorating (see Loew’s virtual room designer as a great example of this).
 No longer is it sufficient to sell products, people are getting help with making the best use of them and thus getting more value from their purchase.

-These are just a few of the ways that retailers are building their relationships with their shoppers.
-They may come for price, but that is an unsustainable competitive advantage in today’s world.
+These are just a few of the ways that retailers are building their relationships with shoppers.
+They may come for price, but that is an unsustainable so non-competitive advantage in today’s world.
 Retailers that maintain the loyalty of their customers will be offering more in terms of support and services to keep them coming back.

 If you would like to update your own retail environment and services, why not contact us for an informal chat?
 We can provide shopper journey mapping, in-store eye-tracking, at shelf facial imaging and many more forward-thinking tools.
 Book your “Happiness” Call NOW!